1937 tour of Germany by the Duke and Duchess of Windsor: Itinerary

-Wallis, meanwhile, notes Morton, maintained the fiction in her letters to her friends and family that they were merely sightseeing.
+Simpson, meanwhile, notes Morton, maintained the fiction in her letters to her friends and family that they were merely sightseeing.

 Meeting Hitler

 The tour culminated on 22 October, when they met Hitler at the Berghof.
 It is possible that the meeting was a last-minute addition to their itinerary, as they were supposedly told of it only the previous day, although Allen suggests that this was unlikely, as Hitler had expressed a wish to meet the Duke.

 The Duke and the Duchess had to wait before Hitler was ready to see them although, notes Vickers, he was in a genial mood when he did.
 The two men had an hour-long discussion, with Hitler doing most of the talking.
 The Duke is known to have encouraged Hitler in Germany's desired territorial expansion into Central and Eastern Europe.
 The minutes of the meeting appear to have been lost, presumably destroyed during the war.
-The Duchess did not join her husband but instead had tea with Rudolf Hess.
-General Bohle acted as her interpreter.
-A friend of the Windsors, the French millionaire Paul-Louis Weiller, later said that the Duchess had organised the meeting with Hitler and that being excluded from it had angered her.
+The Duchess did not join her husband but instead had tea with Hess.
+General Ernst Wilhelm Bohle acted as her interpreter.
+A friend of the Windsors, French millionaire Paul-Louis Weiller, later said that the Duchess had organised the meeting with Hitler and that being excluded from it had angered her.
 At the end of their visit, the three had tea together.
 Hitler's partner, Eva Braun, was not present: whenever he entertained guests of high rank, she had to stay in her bedroom until they had left.
 The Windsors made a good impression on Hitler, suggests Hichens; the Duchess later wrote how she was both "fascinated and repelled" by Hitler.
-Hitler, comments the historian Philip Ziegler, "mildly irritated the Duke by insisting on using an interpreter rather than speaking directly to him in German".
-The interpreter, Paul Schmidt, later recalled the meeting:
+Hitler, comments historian Philip Ziegler, "mildly irritated the Duke by insisting on using an interpreter rather than speaking directly to him in German".
+Interpreter Paul Schmidt later recalled the meeting:

 Forwood disagrees with Schmidt's recollection and says that the Duke raised criticisms of Nazi social policy.
 Forwood also says that at the same time, Forwood accused Schmidt of mistranslating for Hitler and that Forwood interjected "Falschübersetzt!" or "wrongly translated!"
 The Duke departed, he believed, under the impression that Hitler was a pacifist.
 An observer describes how they returned to their car and were escorted by their host: